 What about Face-Mounting to Plexiglass?

-Longer answer: This was a fad in the photography art world in the 1990s and 2000s, due to its fiercely minimalist and modern good looks.
+Longer answer: This was fashionable in the photography art world in the 1990s and 2000s, due to its fiercely minimalist and modern good looks.
 The problem with face-mounting is that the glazing is no longer protection for the artwork—it is the artwork.
 If you scratch the glazing, which is trivially easy to do, you’ve damaged the print.
 And the face-mounting process is absolutely permanent.
 It’s also expensive, with a high failure rate—a dubious cocktail of high risk and conspicuous consumption.
 If you’re not deterred, be sure to make friends with professional art movers, and with an insurance company that caters to the well-heeled.
-It’s not so surprising that face-mounting has gone out of fashion with just about everyone besides banks and car dealerships.

 When You Receive an Unmounted Print